 If you're unsure how to use threads, check this tutorial.

-That is amazing, note that attempting to connect to one of these access points will fail, as they are not real access points, just an illusion !
+That is amazing.
+Note that connecting to one of these access points will fail, as they are not real access points, just an illusion!

 RELATED: How to Make a DNS Spoof attack using Scapy in Python.